-Unsound festival returns for another edition in less than two weeks.
-Adapting to the unpredictable circumstances the team this year has pushed their creativity again to present a versatile and exciting programme (despite the limitations) for the online audiences between 1st and 11th October.
+The Unsound Festival returns for another edition in less than two weeks.
+Adapting to unpredictable circumstances, this year’s team has pushed their creativity again to present a versatile and exciting programme (despite the limitations) for online audiences between the 1st and 11th of October.

 The theme (something that every year articulates the whole narrative of the programme) for Unsound 2020 is Intermission.
 Meaning a break in a performance or production, the word gains a special dimension in the current context, as it’s referring, as well, to the rupture caused by COVID-19, a period starkly separating what we have known before from after.

 The festival this year combines different pivotal artistic formats:

 On one hand, there’ll be an Intermission book and album (both released on 16th November), with commissioned original texts, music and sound works and the year’s response in which the pandemic spread across the globe.